dguyhasnoname/CKAD-TheHardWay/exercises/basic/deployment.md

     ```
     </details>

-10. Convert the pod `game` to deployment `game` in namespace `denver`.
+10. Convert the pod `game`(deployed in question 4) to deployment `game` in namespace `denver`.
 Use same image, container name as `game` and number to replicas should be 2.

     <details><summary>steps</summary>
     <p>